keystonejs/prisma-day-2021-workshop/README.md

     and enforced return to Admin UI login page when KS server restarted.

 ✅ Rejigged fetch command because some failure continuations were never been called.
 Tested and working.

-(WIP: Additional hardening, catch after await)
+✅ Await eliminated using monads of promises.

 ✅ Only throws were in polls and static data fetch.
 Both have been refactored.